Working with Templates

 Previewing Area Settings

-It is possible to define viewing mode for the preview window.
-The options are solid color background, transparent background and alpha layer preview.
+It is possible to define a viewing mode for the preview window.
+The options are solid color background, transparent background, and alpha layer preview.
 Viewing mode can be switched using the following icons in the bottom right corner of the canvas panel:

 |

-When "Solid background" is selected, the background color specified during the Cinegy Title template creation stage is displayed in the viewing area.
-For detailed information on setting the background color, refer to the Background section in the Cinegy Title Manual.
+When "Solid background" is selected, the background color specified during the Cinegy Title template creation is displayed in the viewing area.

 |